Stayl045/stephans-code-journal/README.md

 - Use `formspree` to attach API to homepage.
 - Jessica Gust, "Alignment is very important!"
 - Write `done` when you are done omptomizing other peoples code.
 Helps the person track through the changes faster.

+- Jessica Gust, "I find you can also take a piece of paper and put it against your screen so you can do line by line".

+## Review of 260 Notes